Indian business and transport suspended during 14-hour lockdown

 While the curfew was voluntary and not an outright ban on movement, Narendra Modi’s appeal resonated and streets across India wore a deserted look, paving way for government to impose swift measures to suspend rail and transport services this week.

-Central and state governments completely shut down 75 districts across the country and Indian Railways, which carries more than 25 million commuters a day, cancelled all passenger train services until March 31.
+Federal and state governments completely shut down 75 districts across the country and Indian Railways, which carries more than 25 million commuters a day, canceled all passenger train services until March 31.

 Air quality in the usually noisy and bustling financial capital of Mumbai has improved markedly and social media users posted videos of empty streets with the sound of birds chirping.